DOH-JDJ0303/bigbacter-nf/README.md

 BigBacter was originally written by Jared Johnson for the Washington State Department of Health.

 ## Quick Start
-### 1. Configure pre-made PopPUNK databases (Performed once):
+### 1. Configure all pre-made PopPUNK databases (Performed once):
-> :warning: This downloads several large files (~20 GB total) and takes ~90 minutes to complete (tested on Seqera Cloud).
+> :warning: This downloads PopPUNK databases for 23 bacterial species (~21 GB total; ~2 hours using AWS Batch).
 See the wiki page for how to prepare individual PopPUNK databases.
 ```
 nextflow run DOH-JDJ0303/bigbacter-nf \
     -r main \